Prosthetic technicians give the gift of artificial replacements (prosthetics) to patients missing an arm or leg.

 - had a limb amputated as a result of a condition such as diabetes

-You will work with registered prosthetists who assess the patient’s needs.
-You'll then manufacture the prosthesis using the most suitable materials.
-You will work with a wide range of materials including plastics, metals, leather, carbon fibre and composites.
+You will work with prosthetists who assess the patient’s needs and you'll then make the prosthesis using appropriate materials.
+You will work with a range of materials including plastics, metals, leather, carbon fibre and composites.
 Prostheses are made to measure, designed specifically for each patient.
 Frequently you'll be involved in the design stage, using use digital imaging techniques, CAD (computer-aided design) and CAM (computer-aided modelling).